 - If you became pregnant after a gap of 10 years

-- Anaemia – Your iron levels may drop due to an increased level of blood flow, leading to anaemia.
+Your iron levels may drop due to an increased level of blood flow and the growing needs of the babies, leading to anaemia.
 You need to be extra careful about your iron levels as the drop will make you feel tired.
 Your doctor will recommend iron supplements.
 However, make sure you include vegetables that are rich in iron in your diet as well.
 Anaemia is more common in mothers expecting more than one baby.
 Your doctor will closely monitor you and also give your more blood tests if required.

 The IVF twin pregnancy complications are the same as normal pregnancy.